elastic/search-ui/docs/reference/api-connectors-elasticsearch.md

 ### Custom Query Builder

 You can completely customize the query generation using the `getQueryFn` hook.
+The hook is called only when there is a search query, so you don't need to handle empty search terms.
 The hook has the following type signature:

 ```ts
 type GetQueryFn = (